All Episodes

 Can't understand what I'm saying.

-Uh well, in if you know, Dawn, you may have a point.
+Well, Dawn, you may have a point.

-If you can't easily understand good grief, I don't believe what I just saw.
+If you can't easily understand, good grief, I don't believe what I just saw.

-Well, I can't there it is.
+Well, I can't, there it is.

 Look, I can't believe what I am looking at.